Aethia: Breeding season

 Aethia auklets are endemic to the North Pacific Ocean and Sea of Okhotsk with notable Asian colonies in the Kuril Islands, Commander Islands, along the Kamchatka and Chukota Peninsulas.
 In North America, large colonies are in the Aleutian Islands (Buldir, Kiska, Semisopochnoi and Gareloi) to the Gulf of Alaska and north to the islands of the Bering Sea (St. Lawrence Island, Pribilof Islands, St. Matthew Island).

-Auklets have high site fidelity, at both the colony and crevice level, although there can be a high divorce rate of up to 33% in least and crested auklets when both mates survive.
+Auklets have a high site fidelity, at both the colony and crevice level, although there can be a high divorce rate of up to 33% in least and crested auklets when both mates survive.

 Winter distribution

-Winter distribution of auklets is poorly known.
+The Winter distribution of auklets is poorly known.
 Whiskered auklets likely winter near to breeding colonies and many were reported by Aleuts to winter in the general area.
 Auklets from the northern Bering Sea must move further south because of pack ice surrounding colonies during the winter.

 Breeding

 Auklets are typically very social and nest in dense colonies (Parakeet auklets are more dispersed).
 All have some form of facial ornamentation such as large crests (Whiskered and crested auklets), auricular plumes (all four species), and crested and whiskered auklets have a tangerine-scented odour which may function in mate choice or species recognition, although this requires more study.

 All Aethia auklets lay one white egg in a natural crevice and incubate for 25–36 days, after which, a semi-precocial chick emerges and fledges after 25–35 days.
 Age at first breeding is estimated at 3–5 years.
 Colony sizes are highly variable, and range from less than 100 individuals to over 1 million, although least and crested auklets tend to nest in greater density than parakeet and whiskered auklets.